 When you create a new tier it is always added above the highest tier - you cannot create a new tier and insert it between two existing tiers.
 Likewise you can only delete the highest tier; all the customers in that tier will automatically be added to the tier below.

 You define requirements for entry in terms of required spend and number of purchases.
-These two requirements must both be fulfilled - you cannot define a minimum spend or and minimum number of purchases.
+These two requirements must both be fulfilled - you cannot define a minimum spend or a minimum number of purchases.

 How many tiers to create?